- Dust, smudge, or film on the LiDAR sensor window

 Most smart lock failures people label as hardware issues turn out to be a code wiped during a sync, or a setting reset nobody remembers triggering.

-- Dust or debris on LiDAR sensor window
+- Dust, smudge, or film on the LiDAR sensor window

 Before you go — try one of these (they fix most cases).